cartheur/ideal-uhoo/README.md

 ## Literature

-See in `paper` directory a proposal of how this is to be used.
+See in `paper` directory a proposal of how this is to be used, in preparation of a new publication on this concept and its application.